Noura-Mahmoud/API_tasks/D02_Task/README.md

 1. Create *Asp.net core webApi* project
-2. Download packages of EF, tools, design and sql provider
+2. Download packages of EF Core, tools, design and sql provider
 3. Add *Data* folder that has folder for models and another for the *DbContext*
     - you may add seeding, to add some data on creating